Adhithyan17/BOOTSTRAP-ADHI/README.md

-# bootstrap-website was developed by Ram
+# bootstrap-website was developed by Adhi